Compute

 If this option is selected, you need to set the following parameters:

-OBS Bucket: Select an OBS bucket to store user job logs.
-If the selected OBS bucket is not authorized, click Authorize.
+OBS Bucket: Select an OBS bucket to store job logs.
+If the OBS bucket you selected is unauthorized, click Authorize.

 NOTE: